Nokia Asha 501

-Nokia Asha 501 is a low-end smartphone from the Nokia Asha series, announced by Nokia on 9 May 2013 in India, and released on 24 June 2013.
-The device is classified by Nokia as a "Full Touch" smartphone.
-The phone is available in either single- or dual SIM configuration.
+Nokia Asha 501 is a mobile phone from the budget Nokia Asha series, announced by Nokia on 9 May 2013 in India, and released on 24 June 2013.
+The device was classified at the time by Nokia as a "Full Touch" smartphone.
+The phone is available in either single- or dual SIM configurations and its suggested price was US $99 before taxes and subsidies.

-The cell phone is built on Nokia Asha software platform 1.0, a new software platform descended from Series 40, with a user interface similar to MeeGo on Nokia N9, and featuring technology from Smarterphone, a software company acquired by Nokia in 2012.
-The device includes Bluetooth and Wi-Fi, but no 3G connectivity, relying on EDGE and GPRS (2.75G) for mobile-based networking.
+The Asha 501 was the first device built on Nokia Asha platform, a new software platform descended from Series 40, with a user interface similar to MeeGo on Nokia N9.
+The Asha 501 includes Bluetooth and Wi-Fi, but no 3G connectivity, relying on EDGE and GPRS (2.75G) for cellular networking.
 The phone has been noted for its user-friendliness and a battery with long talk and standby times.
 It has been called "tiny" by some due to its size, being one of the smallest Nokia ever produced.

-The suggested price for the phone is US $99 before taxes and subsidies.
-Models sold in South Asia support at least eight languages: English, Urdu, Hindi, Kannada, Gujarati, Tamil, Telugu, and Malayalam.

 Software

 Nokia Asha 501 comes preloaded with the Nokia Xpress browser, which (according to Nokia) compresses data server-side by 90% to facilitate the least amount of transferable data with the phone.
 Nokia Xpress Now is a new app that offers location-based content.

 The device was announced to feature built-in social applications for Facebook, Twitter, and LinkedIn.
 Other apps announced were Here Maps, Bandai Namco games, EA games, eBuddy, CNN, ESPN, and The Weather Channel.

 Here Maps beta for Asha 501 was released on 3 July in select countries.
 Foursquare was released for the model on 25 July; the app won't require GPS and uses location data from the network connection.
 A LinkedIn app was released on 6 August for Asha 501 and other Asha full-touch phones.
 On 7 August 2013 the Line instant messaging app was made available for the device.
 Other instant messaging apps officially on offer are WeChat and eBuddy Mobile Messenger.

 WhatsApp is made available for this phone in November 2013.

 Facebook messenger was made available for this device on March 18, 2014.

 The phone supports 12 languages native to the Indian subcontinent in the on-screen Swipe keyboard.
+Models sold in South Asia support at least eight languages: English, Urdu, Hindi, Kannada, Gujarati, Tamil, Telugu, and Malayalam.

 The selection of included apps and user interface customisations may vary by availability and geographical region.